granularag/pyspatial/README.md

 # Known Issues

-* The geometry resulting from calling cent = feat.Centroid() on a VectorLayer feature does not inherit the spatial reference of the feature.
-It needs to be reassigned using cent.AssignSpatialReference(vl.proj)
+* In ogr, when you get the centroid of a geometry (e.g. cent = my_geometry.Centroid()), cent does not inherit the spatial reference.
+It needs to be reassigned using cent.AssignSpatialReference(my_geometry.GetSpatialReference())

 # Contributors